 A year later, Kelsang Gyatso retracted Mattioli’s ordination (June 6, 2002).
 He wrote to Mattioli that he was no longer allowed to use his Buddhist name Kelsang Chöpel or act on behalf of the NKT.

 Mattioli replied to Gyatso’s letter two weeks later, stating that nobody could revoke his monkhood.
-He also wrote that after “sixteen years of Buddhist teachings and meditations,” he was sufficiently qualified to guide students himself.
+He also wrote that after ‘sixteen years of Buddhist teachings and meditations,’ he was sufficiently qualified to guide students himself.

 Buddhist Mahayana Centre

 From the late 1990s onwards, Gerhard Mattioli had a relationship with another woman from Middelburg.
 Mattioli ended their relationship on December 30, 2000 because he planned to become a Tibetan Buddhist monk.
 A few months after his ordination, however, Mattioli let this woman—a mother of two children—know that he was now so spiritually developed that he needed her for the practice of Tibetan Buddhist tantra.
 She agreed.
-From that moment on she acted as the “tantric consort” in Mattioli’s sexual exercises.
+From that moment on this follower acted as the “tantric consort” in Mattioli’s sexual exercises.

 They converted the living room of Mattioli’s home into a Tibetan Buddhist temple: the Buddhist Mahayana Centre.
 For larger meetings they rented a space elsewhere in Middelburg.
 The centre was never formally incorporated, so there was no oversight at all.

 Mattioli’s continued use of the name Kelsang Chöpel and the establishment of his Buddhist Mahayana Centre cannot have escaped these two teachers.
-Evidently, they resigned themselves to the fact that Mattioli ignored Kelsang Gyatso’s missive.
+Evidently, though, they resigned themselves to the fact that Mattioli ignored Kelsang Gyatso’s missive.

 Seeking publicity, Mattioli approached the editors of the Dutch magazine Buddhist Quarterly (‘Kwartaalblad Boeddhisme’).
 He was successful: the magazine listed Mattioli’s activities as ‘Lama Kelsang Chöpel’ in the last issue of 2002 and on its website.
 The magazine continued to include Mattioli’s announcements until 2007, when his followers closed the centre.2